osu-cs290-sp22/final-project-team-9/README.md

 # CS 290 Final Project

+This branch containes the serverless distribution designed to run on Cloudflare Workers / Cloudflare Pages.

 ## Setup
+1. Setup a Cloudflare Key-Value store with the name `SMARTLISTS`
 1. Run the command `npm install` to install all project dependencies.
-2. Copy ".env.example" to ".env" in the same directory.
-3. Fill ".env" with the proper API keys.
+2. Edit `_worker.js` and fill in lines 1 - 5 (lines 3 - 5 not necessary if set inside of Cloudflare Workers environment variables).

-**Note:** API keys should not be published in this repository, so make sure your ".env" is not getting picked up by git.
-The gitignore is configured to handle this as long as the file is named properly.
+**Note:** API keys should not be published in this repository, so make sure your API keys are not included in `_worker.js` when publishing commits to this repository.

 ## Usage
-1. To start the server, run `node express.js`.
-To start the server as a background service, run `pm2 start express.js`.
-To start the server as a cluster, run `pm2 start ecosystem.config.js`
+1. To start the development server, run `npm run serve`.
-2. Access the server at `http://localhost:8000` or your environment defined address and port.